Kuvill/Uptime/README.md

 # Uptimer

+Require big refactor.
+I did this project with idea to record time in focus, but it not works like this (except hyprland).
+Mb project will be freezed

+---

 ## How do you spend your time?
 The set of applications record focused window uptime into db and provide tools to view processed results via gui or cli